wlgys8/slua_advanced/README.md

 In AssetBundle mode,luaManager will load lua file from assetbundle.If some files get changed,they should be rebuilt to to make the modifications work.

-##If my assetbundles are on the server?
+##If my assetbundles are on the server? （如何从服务器上下载插件代码)
 Set LuaManager.autoBoot = false,and boot the lua manager by yourself.

 Before call LuaManager.LoadAllPlugins(), assign the url to the assetbundle that you want to load from server.